phonedotcom/API-SDK-objc/docs/SWGQueuesApi.md

         completionHandler: (void (^)(SWGQueueFull* output, NSError* error)) handler;
 ```

-Create a queue
+Create a queue.

-For more on the input fields, see Account Queues.
+Create a queue.
+See Account Queues for more info on the properties.

 ### Example
 ```objc